 \subsection{Feature Engineering}

 Selecting appropriate and informative features is crucial for improving the predictive accuracy of the model.
-For the task of long-term sailing duration prediction on voyage segments, three categories of features are primarily considered: temporal features, vessel features and segment features.
-Table~\ref{tab:feature_summary} summaries the selected input features.
-The details of each feature group are described in the following subsections.
+For the task of long-term sailing duration predictions on future voyage segments, three categories of features are primarily considered: temporal features, vessel features and segment features.
+Table~\ref{tab:feature_summary} summarizes the selected input features.
+The details for each feature group are described in the following subsections.